pramnora/electron/README.md

 ## Introduction

 Electron, allows one to create cross platform apps using: HTML/CSS/Javascript.

+## How to start

+In order to create a very simple Electron app.; then, you will need to write 3 files...

+- package.json  (lists package info./plus, dependencies)
+- main.js       (creates a main window)
+- renderer.js   (renders to the main window)

 ## Links